AcroIsTrash/ai_agent/README.md

 # Acro's AI Agent
-This project is simple demonstration of an ai agent.
+This project is simple langchain agent on the command-line.
+It can access tools as well as remember the current conversation.\
+It uses open-ai and requests an OPENAI_API_KEY if one isn't currently set in the os environment.
+It uses uv to keep track of dependencies within a virtual environment.

 **Tools:**
 - sum calculator